 In cases of 'internal fever' you can feel very hot but the thermometer does not show this rise in temperature.
-The most common is a person who has the same symptoms as a real fever, such as malaise, chills and cold sweat, but the thermometer is still at 36 to 37 ° C, which does not indicate fever.
+The most common situation is that a person has the same symptoms as a real fever, such as malaise, chills and a cold sweat, but the thermometer is still at 36 to 37 °C, which does not indicate fever.

-In a common fever, in addition to your temperature raising above 37.5ºC, symptoms such as:
+In a common fever, in addition to your temperature rising above 37.5 ºC, there are symptoms such as:

 - Cold sweats;